dotnet/samples/core/extensions/COMServerDemo/ReadMe.md

 COM Server Demo
 ================

 This is a basic example of providing a managed COM server in .NET Core 3.0.
-Documentation on the inner workings of activation can be found at [here](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/COM-activation.md).
+Documentation on the inner workings of activation can be found [here](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/COM-activation.md).

 Key Features
 ------------

-Demonstrates how to consume provide a COM server in .NET Core 3.0 Preview 5 or later.
+Demonstrates how to provide a COM server in .NET Core 3.0 Preview 5 or later.

 Addtional comments are contained in source and project files.